drojaazu/megadev/bootrom.md

 At this point, we are still investigating and have only a rough idea of what the flags represent.
 Therefore, we do not recommend using the functions marked as using the Predefined Comm Flag Semantics component.
 However, **if you plan to use the built-in vblank handler (BOOT_VINT), keep in mind that it includes a call to one of these subroutines.
 Please see the notes for BOOT_COMM_SYNC.**

+NOTES:
+A fresh look at this suggests that bit 0 SET indicates that the comm registers have been updated and that a fresh copy to the local cache of the opposite CPU should be made, and that bit 1 SET indicates the the CPU is ready for the copy (and inversely, that bit 1 CLEAR indicates the CPU is busy (registers comms have not yet fully propagated?) and that a copy should not yet be made).

 ## GA CPU Communication - Functions

 ### `BOOT_CLEAR_COMM`